 Several nutritional ingredients (soy isoflavones, black cohosh, and red clover, to name a few) are marketed to reduce menopausal hot flashes.
-A recent in-depth assessment recommends soy isoflavones as a first-line of treatment of hot flashes.
+A recent in-depth assessment recommends soy isoflavones as a first line of treatment of hot flashes.
 The research is based on evidence showing that soy isoflavones help to reduce their frequency and severity.
 Research is mixed for black cohosh and red clover.

 Perimenopausal women may also want to consult with their health care provider about taking a high-quality melatonin supplement.
 Melatonin is a hormone that is naturally produced by the body at night.
-Studies show that taking melatonin before bedtime can help support a healthy sleep.
+Studies show that taking melatonin before bedtime can help support a night of healthy sleep.